From the Luberon to the Gorges du Verdon

 Rating : moderate (elevation gain : 1,410ft / 430m, some steep sections)

-The Basses Gorges du Verdon
+Basses Gorges du Verdon

-Though a little bit less dramatic than the Grand Canyon of Verdon, located 15 miles upstream, the Basses Gorges du Verdon (Lower Verdon Gorge) offers no less wild and beautiful landscapes.
+Though a little bit less dramatic than the Grand Canyon of Verdon, located 15 miles upstream, Basses Gorges du Verdon (Lower Verdon Gorge) offers no less wild and beautiful landscapes.
 And its road access is easier: only a good hour drive from Aix-en-Provence.

 All along the trail, under the leadership of your local guide, you can enjoy a lot of superb views over the emerald waters of the river: this splendid route, running alongside the river thanks to footbridges and passages carved in the rock, leads to the Chapelle Sainte-Maxime.
 This chapel stands up on a rocky spur overlooking the gorge.